 The form echoes Embekke.

-You won't find many places in the old Kandyan Kingdom with land like this--certainly nowhere near Kandy.
+You won't find many places in the old Kandyan Kingdom with flat farmland like this--certainly nowhere near Kandy.
 In the background, the fields are growing manioc, a popular crop here, with profits much higher than those from paddy.

 A very unusual sight for central Sri Lanka: perhaps ten acres laid out in exceptionally large paddies.

 We've come upstream from Gampola, where again there's a lot of cultivable land.